T R I P T I

 I took a shower, letting the warm water wash away the sleep still clinging to me.

-Afterward, I dried my hair with a towel, brushed it out carefully, and went through my usual skincare routine, patting the cool cream onto my cheeks.
-The faint morning light filtered through the curtains, painting the room in soft shades of gold and ivory.
+Afterward, I dried my hair with a towel, brushed it out carefully and went through my usual skincare routine, patting the cool cream onto my cheeks.

 "Abhi?
 Uthiye?"
-I called out gently, glancing at him still sleeping soundly on the bed.
+I called out gently, glancing at him as he was still sleeping soundly on the bed.
 He didn't even stir.

 (Abhi, wake up)

-He had been so wrapped up in work lately that even his gym sessions had stopped yet his body still looked perfectly toned, effortlessly fit.
+He had been so wrapped up in work lately that even his gym sessions had stopped yet his body still looks perfectly toned, effortlessly fit.

-"Hm–mhm" he grumbled sleepily and, without warning, pulled me down over him.
+"Hm–mhm" he grumbled sleepily and without warning, he pulled me down over him.

-"It's morning?" he mumbled in his deep, husky morning voice, the one that still made my heart skip a beat.
+"It's morning?" he mumbled in his deep, husky morning voice, the one that still makes my heart skip a beat.

-He slowly opened his eyes, his gaze meeting mine, sleepy, warm, and dangerously close.
+He slowly opened his eyes, his gaze met mine, sleepy, warm and dangerously close.
 For a moment, it felt like the years melted away.

-"Ah–Abhi" I whispered against his lips, clutching the fabric of his shirt tightly.
+"Ah–Abhi" I whispered against his lips while clutching the fabric of his shirt tightly.

-He broke the kiss, pressing a soft peck to my cheek before sitting up and walking toward the washroom.
+He broke the kiss and pressed a soft peck to my cheek before he sat up and walked toward the washroom.

-I stayed where I was, staring after him, a small wave of disappointment curling inside me, the moment had ended too soon.
+I stayed where I was, stared after him, a small wave of disappointment curled inside me, the moment ended too soon.

 The carefree Abhinav I once knew in college, the boy who would run across the campus just to see me, who'd steal my notes just to tease me, who used to hold my hand and say, 'Angel, one day I'll make you mine'